tanuvnair/js-calculator/README.md

 # Javascript Calculator
-A simple calculator in Javacript.
+A simple calculator in JavaScript.